EIP-8130 - Account Abstraction by Account Configuration

 sequence, // uint64: monotonic ordering

-authorizer_auth // Signature from a key valid at this sequence
+auth // Signature from an owner valid at this sequence

 ])